Syngio/JailbreakArchive/README.md

 # **Contents**

 This repository's contents are divided in three different categories: saveinstances, re-scripts & map remakes.
-Most of are also organized by year for ease of access.
+Most of these are also organized by year for ease of access.

 ### **Saveinstances:**